SeppiBrocki/Karaoke-Machine/README.md

 - openAI (including API Key which can be stored in an .env file)
 - dotenv

-3. Run karaoke.py from your terminal
+3. Run karaoke.py from your terminal - The Karaoke Video will be stored in the same directory

 ### EDA Karaoke - What makes a good Karaoke song?